akaabdullahmateen/roadmap/documentation/css/concepts/block-formatting-context/index.md

 - exclude external floats.
 - suppress _margin collapsing_.

-> **Note:** A flex / Grid container (`display: flex / grid / inline-flex / inline-grid`) establishes a new Flex / Grid formatting context, which is similar to block formatting context except layout.
+> **Note:** A flex / grid container (`display: flex / grid / inline-flex / inline-grid`) establishes a new Flex / Grid formatting context, which is similar to block formatting context except layout.
 There is no floating children available inside a flex / grid container, but exclude external floats and suppress margin collapsing still works.